ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/groups/form.rst

 Access search utility
 ~~~~~~~~~~~~~~~~~~~~~

-When set to <b>yes</b>, users assigned to this group may use the search functionality of the website.
+When set to **yes**, users assigned to this group may use the search functionality of the website.

 Search limit (in seconds)
 ~~~~~~~~~~~~~~~~~~~~~~~~~